AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-aem-asset-viewers/c-html5-aem-video360/c-html5-aem-video360.md

 ---
-description: The HTML5 Video360 Viewer is a 360-degree video player that plays streaming and progressive 360 video encoded in the H.264 format, delivered from Scene7 Publishing System or from AEM Dynamic Media.
+description: The HTML5 Video360 Viewer is a 360-degree video player that plays streaming and progressive 360 video encoded in the H.264 format, delivered from Dynamic Media Classic or from AEM Dynamic Media.
-seo-description: The HTML5 Video360 Viewer is a 360-degree video player that plays streaming and progressive 360 video encoded in the H.264 format, delivered from Scene7 Publishing System or from AEM Dynamic Media.
-seo-title: Video360
 solution: Experience Manager
 title: Video360
-topic: Dynamic media
+topic: Dynamic Media
-uuid: b03e6289-e012-4c62-835f-814463a27774
 ---

 # Video360{#video}

-The HTML5 Video360 Viewer is a 360-degree video player that plays streaming and progressive 360 video encoded in the H.264 format, delivered from Scene7 Publishing System or from AEM Dynamic Media.
+The HTML5 Video360 Viewer is a 360-degree video player that plays streaming and progressive 360 video encoded in the H.264 format, delivered from Dynmaic Media Classic or from AEM Dynamic Media.

 360-degree videos, also known as immersive videos or spherical videos, are video recordings where a view in every direction is recorded at the same time, shot using an omnidirectional camera or a collection of cameras.
 Both single video and Adaptive Video Sets are supported.
 The viewer additionally supports working with progressive video and HLS streams hosted on external location.